CaoRuiming/THavalon_webapp/README.md

         * Player name
         * Player password
         * Role Text (what user would have seen in text file in original version)
+        * If created game (for starting game and removing players from lobby)
       * Start time
       * End time
       * Other info tbd (such as mission results, would need to be manually entered at game end)